voltrondata-labs/ursabot/README.md

 ### Goals

-- Prevent “breaking the build”.
+- Prevent "breaking the build".
 For a given patch, run all tests and integrations, with all relevant build configurations and on all necessary platforms, that might be affected by the patch.
 - Prevent performance regressions